Paint.NET

 The order of the layers in the layers stack is important when using layer blend modes.
 Layer A blended over Layer B is not the same as Layer B blended over Layer A - even if the same blend mode is used.

 Not all blend modes are easy to understand in classic or intuitive terms, and because of this experimentation is recommended.
-The paint.net forum is a great place for asking questions, getting tips and discovering how to use the less intuitive features of paint.net.
+The Paint.NET forum is a great place for asking questions, getting tips and discovering how to use the less intuitive features of Paint.NET.

 Tool Blend Modes Blend Modes